The ultimate quarantine jeans are here. Just don’t call them jeggings

 Of course, the market is flooded with stretchy pants, particularly with the rise of athleisure.
 But Good American wasn’t interested in making another pair of jeggings.
 Grede says it was important to design jeans that felt like real denim, which meant giving the fabric the heft and weight of cotton, along with all the traditional fixtures, such as the zipper, buttons, and pockets.
 “These are not jeggings,” says Grede.
 “If I could, I would banish that word.”

-To create the Always Fit jeans, the Good American team explored a wide range of fabrics and did extensive wear tests.
+To create the Always Fits jeans, the Good American team explored a wide range of fabrics and did extensive wear tests.
 While leggings tend to be made largely of synthetic materials, these jeans are made from 90% cotton and 10% lycra and polyester.
 But thanks to the way the fabric is woven, these jeans have a lot of give.
 While most stretch denim on the market can expand by 50%, this can stretch by 100%, which means it can effectively double in size when stretched.

 I tested two pairs.
 I’m on the higher end of size B, and when I first put the jeans on, they felt snug.
 (The feeling was particularly unsettling after wearing sweatpants for the past six months.)
 But after about an hour, everything changed.
 The jeans appeared to mold to my body, even at the waistband, and I wore them comfortably for the entire day.
 Grede says this is how they were designed: They’re supposed to adapt to the curves of the wearer’s body.
 But at the same time, the lycra in the fabric ensures that the material has good recovery, which helps it return to its original shape after being washed, rather than becoming baggy and misshapen.
 (Still, Grede recommends washing the jeans every five wears and air-drying them.
 “It’s better for both the jeans and the planet.”)

-The Always Fit jeans align with Good American’s broader efforts to become more eco-friendly.
+The Always Fits jeans align with Good American’s broader efforts to become more eco-friendly.
 Denim is a notoriously unsustainable product, because it requires a lot of water and dye to create.
 With this line, the company is increasing its use of more sustainable materials, including 5% recycled cotton.
 But more broadly, Grede believes that producing fewer sizes has the potential to reduce waste, since women won’t need to buy as many pairs of jeans.
 And from the company’s perspective, there’s likely to be less unsold stock at the end of the season, since each size will target more customers.

 Ultimately, though, it seems like comfort will be the jeans’ main attraction.
 And the timing couldn’t be better.
 Over the last six months, consumers have gravitated toward sweats and loungewear, and as we reemerge into society, Grede believes we’ll have no tolerance for clothes that don’t feel good.
 “I believe that fashion will make a comeback,” says Grede.
 “We’ll want to get dressed and get together with other people again when we can.
 But we’ll just expect a higher level of comfort than ever.”